Earth DayECOSYSTEMEnvironment

 Coral Triangle holds just 1.5% of the total ocean area across the globe, but the world’s 30% of coral reefs contribute to this reef system.
 This place is known to have the highest coral diversity, approximately 76% of the world’s coral species.
 This reef system is home to a huge range of coral reef fishes worldwide.

-This triangular-shaped coral reef area plays a vital role in marine diversity, but the unfortunate facts are that it is under threat.
+This triangular-shaped coral reef area plays a vital role in marine diversity, but unfortunately, it is under threat.
 The coral triangle countries (CT6) came forward to work together to protect and conserve marine diversity in the coral triangle region, which is known as the epicenter of marine diversity.

 The Emergence of Coral Triangle Day